No description

 • Unix Socket & TCP - Both connection methods supported

-• Vector Search - HNSW-based similarity search with hannoy library
+• Vector Search - HNSW-based similarity search with the hannoy library

 • Cross-platform - Linux (x86_64, aarch64) and macOS (x86_64, aarch64)